-A personal retreat, your dorm room is the place where you can kick your shoes off and truly be at home.
+A personal retreat, your hall is the place where you can kick your shoes off and truly be at home.
 At UNE, we understand that where you live and with whom you live are important parts of college life.
 The University reserves five residence halls for first-year students only, making it easier for first-years to bond and form what are often life-long friendships.
-Residential life is a vibrant part of our on-campus community: Living, working, studying and playing here, you won't miss a beat.
+Residential and commuter life are a vibrant part of our on-campus community: Living, working, studying and playing here, you won't miss a beat.

 First-year residence halls—Assisi, Avila, Padua, Siena, Featherman and Frederick—are arranged in corridors.
 These halls have community bath facilities and common lounges, kitchens and laundry rooms.
 Upperclassmen live in suite-style arrangements in Champlain, Sokokis, East and West Halls.
 Suites contain kitchenettes and living rooms with full kitchens and community lounges located on each floor.